Kell-Huang/mattSyncer/README.md

 # dataSyncer

 ↘️
-## how to use?
+A tool can read multi source files and update their values to the target files you select(.csv and xlsx supported)

-A tool can read multi source files and update their values to the target files you select(.csv and xlsx supported) Specific use method:
+## How to use?

-## 1.running this code via main.py
+1.running this code via main.py
-## 2.select the source files
+2.select the source files
-## 3.select the target files
+3.select the target files
-## 4.preview changes or execute updates
+4.preview changes or execute updates

 ⏰
 ## Note